MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 <a name="customcells" />

 ## Custom Cells
 When the built-in cells don't provide the required layout, custom cells implemented the required layout.
 For example, you may want to present a cell with two labels that have equal weight.
-A `LabelCell` would be insufficient because the `LabelCell` has one label that is smaller.
+A `TextCell` would be insufficient because the `TextCell` has one label that is smaller.
 Most cell customizations add additional read-only data (such as additional labels, images or other display information).

 All custom cells must derive from [`ViewCell`](http://developer.xamarin.com/api/type/Xamarin.Forms.ViewCell/), the same base class that all of the built-in cell types use.